klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 [+] Bye Bye Sahara
 ```

-Studying the output, we can clearly see that both the `__construct` and `__destruct` are called.
-Let's then try to deserialize it, as following:
+Studying the output, it is possible to see that both the `__construct` and `__destruct` are called.
+If deserialized, it would produce the following output:

 ```bash
 $ php php-desert.php -d